- by The Aluxury® Team

 For pre-blended options designed to atomise cleanly, our range of luxury diffuser oils is formulated with waterless diffusers in mind, so you can enjoy expertly balanced scents without mixing your own.

 A few essential oils are naturally thick, resinous or sticky, and these are the ones to treat with care in a waterless system.
-The usual culprits are vetiver, myrrh, oud (agarwood) and certain absolutes such as jasmine or rose absolute, which are extracted in a way that leaves them denser and more viscous than steam-distilled oils.
+The usual culprits are vetiver, myrrh, oud (agarwood), sandalwood, vanilla and patchouli, along with certain absolutes such as jasmine or rose absolute, which are extracted in a way that leaves them denser and more viscous than steam-distilled oils.

 Because waterless diffusers deliver neat, concentrated scent, a small amount delivers plenty of fragrance.
 Most people find an intermittent run-time (for example, 30 seconds on and 60 seconds off) gives a rich, consistent aroma without becoming overpowering, while also conserving oil.
 Start on a lower intensity setting and increase gradually until the strength suits your room size.